 Sukka on Shmini Atzeres?

-As long as the Sanhedrin in Eretz Yisrael established the New Month (Rosh Chodesh) based on eyewitnesses, Jews in far away places who did not receive messengers in time would keep two days of Yom Tov instead of one.
-This was due to the uncertainty of which day Rosh Chodesh truly was, and consequently when the Yomim Tovim actually fell out, all to ensure that they did not unwittingly transgress any Biblical prohibitions.
-Later, in the times of Rabbi Elazar ben Pedas, when much calendar confusion reigned (due to the subversive efforts of the Cutim), Chazal decreed that in Chutz La’aretz (the Diaspora), “Yom Tov Sheini” is always observed.
+To properly understand this, some Jewish History is in order, dating back several millennia.
+As long as the Sanhedrin in Eretz Yisrael established the New Month (Rosh Chodesh) based on eyewitnesses, far away places where Jews resided that did not receive messengers in time to tell them when the Rosh Chodesh was declared, would keep two days of Yom Tov instead of one.
+This was due to the uncertainty of which day Rosh Chodesh truly was and consequently when the Yomim Tovim actually fell out.
+This was done in order to ensure that no one should unwittingly transgress any Biblical prohibitions.
+Later, when much calendar confusion reigned due to the subversive efforts of the Kutim, Chazal decreed that in Chutz La’aretz (the Diaspora), “Yom Tov Sheini”, or a two-day Yom Tov, instead of the Biblically mandated one day, must be observed.

-The outcome of this is that in Eretz Yisrael where there never was a safek yom or “day in doubt”, only one day of Yom Tov is celebrated, exactly as it is written in the Torah, while in Chutz La’aretz each day of Yom Tov has become a “two-day Yom Tov”.
+The outcome of this has long since become a famous dichotomy: in Eretz Yisrael where there never was a safek yom or “day in doubt”, since messengers would always be able to reach every community throughout Eretz Yisrael in time for Yom Tov, only one day of Yom Tov is celebrated, exactly as it is written in the Torah, while in Chutz La’aretz each day of Yom Tov has long since become a “two-day Yom Tov”.

-As previously mentioned, this issue is debated in the Gemara, which famously concludes that on Shmini Atzeres “Meisiv Yasvinan, Bruchi Lo Mevorchinan”.
-In other words, we eat in the Sukka, but we don’t make the regularly mandated bracha of “leisheiv baSukka”.
-The Rosh explains that since Sukkos and Shmini Atzeres are separate and different holidays and have different sets of Mitzvos, we can’t do all of them as it would be ‘tarti desasri’, an outright contradiction.
-Rather, we do what we can lechumra, meaning eating in the Sukka, but not making the blessing.
+Not a recent issue, the Gemara in Maseches Sukka (46b-47a) actually deals with this very subject: How Shmini Atzeres is viewed in halacha.
+After extensive debate the Gemara famously concludes l’halacha that on Shmini Atzeres “Maysiv Yasvinan, Brochi Lo Mevorchinan.”
+In other words, we must eat in the Sukka, but we don’t make the regularly mandated bracha of “leisheiv baSukka.”
+The Rosh explains that since Sukkos and Shmini Atzeres are separate and different holidays and have different sets of Mitzvos, we cannot perform all of their Mitzvos, as it would be ‘tarti desasri’, an outright contradiction.
+Rather, we only do what we can lechumra, meaning eating in the Sukka, but not making the blessing.

 Yet, something seems to be lacking in the application of this halacha.
-Forif this is the proper conclusion, why are there divergent customs?
+Forif this the proper conclusion, why are there divergent customs?
 And there most definitely are divergent customs here!
 There are those who sleep in the Sukka on Shmini Atzeres; those who don’t even step foot in the Sukka; those who only make Kiddush in the Sukka but eat the majority of their meals inside, and those who only eat in the Sukka but don’t sleep there.
 Which is correct?

 To Sleep or Not to Sleep?